ZenWave360/ZenWave360.github.io/pages/Event-Driven-Architectures/Enterprise-Integration-Patterns/Business-DeadLetter-Queue.md

 # Business Dead-Letter-Queue Routing

+Dead Letter Queue:
+> What will the messaging system do with a message it cannot deliver?

+Business Dead-Letter-Queue:
+> What will the messaging system do with a delivered message it can not process due to business rules, invariants or validation errors?

+## Configuring ZenWave Consumers for Business Dead-Letter-Queue Routing

 This document is still a DRAFT, see the **AsyncAPI ApiFirst Generator KitchenSink** project for a working example: https://github.com/ZenWave360/AsyncAPI-ApiFirst-Generator-KitchenSink/#with-deadletterqueue-routing

 ```yaml